Seanosss/booking/backend/README.md

 ## 💾 Data Storage

-Bookings are stored in `bookings.json` file.
-For production, consider upgrading to:
-- PostgreSQL
-- MongoDB
-- MySQL
+Bookings and settings are stored in PostgreSQL.
+Run `npm run db:migrate` after configuring `DATABASE_URL` to create the necessary tables.
+The server automatically seeds default settings (including the admin password) if no settings row exists.

 ---